v587dexinxin/Nuclear-Transfer-scripts/README.md

 # Nuclear-Transfer-scripts
-Main scripts for data analysis in Nuclear Transfer project.Different genomics analysis codes can be found in different folders.Most of the code is written in python.
+Different genomics analysis codes can be found in different folders.Most of the code is written in python.